-Tracking U.S. coronavirus deaths and reported cases by state
+U.S. coronavirus cases: Tracking deaths, confirmed cases by state

 PLEASE NOTE

 The Washington Post is providing this story for free so that all readers have access to this important information about the coronavirus.
-For more free stories, sign up for our daily Coronavirus Updates newsletter.
+For more free stories, sign up for our Coronavirus Updates newsletter.

 The disease caused by the novel coronavirus has killed at least people in the United States since February.
-By April 13, it had killed in every state.

-After weeks of near universal sheltering in place, the overall daily toll has begun to decline, because of a sharp decrease in deaths and reported infections in some of the hardest-hit urban centers.
-But the virus is accelerating in other areas.

-As of mid-May, every state had plans to loosen restrictions on activities and businesses as public health officials urge caution to avoid another surge.
+Localities reported not only a surge in new cases but also large increases in hospitalizations, crowded ICUs, and a jump in the percentage of positive tests.

+[Pandemic’s weight falls on Hispanics and Native Americans, as deaths pass 150,000]

-New deaths reported per day
+New reported cases per day

 At least have been reported since Feb.
 29.

-Along the way, criteria for reporting deaths has changed in some states and cities.
-New York City in mid-April added more than 3,700 deaths of people who were presumed to have covid-19 but were never tested.
+Criteria for reporting and counting deaths continues to change in some states and cities, and numbers in this story may fluctuate as jurisdictions adjust their procedures.
+For instance, in mid-April, New York City added more than 3,700 deaths of people who were presumed to have died from covid-19 but were never tested, and New Jersey added more than 1,800 to its tally on June 25.

-Even now, jurisdictions continue to fine-tune their counting and reporting procedures, so numbers in this piece may fluctuate as authorities reclassify cases.
+Health officials, including the country’s top infectious disease expert, Anthony S. Fauci, have said the virus has killed more people than official death tolls indicate.

-Deaths reported per 100,000 residents by county
+Reported cases per 100,000 residents by county since last week

-Pinch to zoom.
-Double-tap to explore county details.Click on a state to explore county details

 [Mapping the spread of the coronavirus worldwide]

-Health officials agree that the number of reported cases is much lower than the actual number of people who have covid-19, because testing was slow to begin, and as of mid-May, far fewer U.S. residents have been tested than experts say is necessary to get a true picture of the virus’s reach.

 The virus continues to kill in New York, where at least cases have been reported and at least have died.
-But the pace has slowed considerably from the peak weeks in March and April when more than 1,000 died on some days.
+But the pace there has slowed considerably from the peak weeks in spring.

-Numbers of new deaths were also trending downward in Detroit, New Orleans and Chicago.

-The District of Columbia and its suburbs, as well as Baltimore and Richmond, have seen enough recent cases that governors of Maryland and Virginia excluded the areas while allowing other parts of their states to begin reopening.
+Meanwhile, the disease seems to flourish wherever people let down their guard.

+In addition to large urban centers, beaches and tourist areas, outbreaks have arisen in prisons, factories and other workplaces.
+As summer progressed, clusters appeared in newly reopened college campuses and high schools.

 [Tracking known coronavirus cases in D.C., Maryland and Virginia]